blorente/blorente.github.io/_posts/2017-04-01-Antlr-,-C++-and-CMake-:-Wait-what.md

 ---
 Not long ago, I had to process a language's syntax for a rather big solo project written in C++14 and using CMake 3.6 as the build system (check it [here](https://github.com/blorente/naylang)).
-At the time I had no idea about which tool to use and ANTLR sounded familiar.
-The las version (ANTLR 4) had a [freshly-made C++ target](http://www.soft-gems.net/index.php/tools/49-the-antlr4-c-target-is-here) merged into the main repo, which generated lexers and parsers in C++11, so I went ahead and spent the weekend integrating it in my project.
+I had no idea about which tool to use at the time, and ANTLR sounded familiar.
+The last version (ANTLR 4) had a [freshly-made C++ target](http://www.soft-gems.net/index.php/tools/49-the-antlr4-c-target-is-here) merged into the main repo, which generated lexers and parsers in C++11, so I went ahead and spent the weekend integrating it in my project.

 This is an account of the trials and conclusions I found.